Introduction

 Options

-• cookie_name is an option to a name for a cookie to be set to keep state of the chosen locale
+cookie_nameis an option for a cookie name to be set to keep the state of the chosen locale.cookie_optionsis an option for cookie options.

 The t!
 Macro

-To access your translations the t! macro is used, you can access a string with a simple t!(i18n, $key):
+To access your translations, use the t! macro.
+You can access a string with a simple t!(i18n, $key):

 use crate::i18n::*;